-Basic earnings per share result by dividing the Company's net income (or net loss) by the weighted average shares outstanding for the contemplated period.
+Basic earnings per share result by dividing the Company's net income (or net loss) by the weighted average number of shares outstanding for the contemplated period.

 Diluted earnings per share are calculated applying the treasury stock method.
-When there is a net income, dilutive effects of all stock equivalents (stock-based compensation awards or other participating financial instruments) are considered.
-When the Company posts a loss, potential dilution of stock equivalents are excluded and basic loss per share equals diluted loss per share.
+When there is a net income, dilutive effects of all stock-based compensation awards or participating financial instruments are considered.
+When the Company posts a loss, basic loss per share equals diluted loss per share.

-The following table depicts how the denominator for the calculation of basic and diluted earnings per share was determined under the treasury stock method for the years ended December 31, 2011 and 2010:
+The following table depicts how the denominator for the calculation of basic and diluted earnings per share was determined under the treasury stock method:

-2011 2010
+Year e Year ended

-Company posted Net loss Net income
+EPS Dec 31, 2012 Dec 31, 2011

-Basic weighted average shares outstanding 159,882,153 121,894,631
+Company posted Net loss Net loss

-Dilutive effect of stock equivalents:
+Basic weighted average shares outstanding 172,547,210 159,882,153

--
+Dilutive effect of common stock equivalents:

-stock options and non-vested stock
+- stock options and non-vested stock under employee compensation plans - -

-under employee compensation plans - 2,638,641
+Diluted weighted average shares outstanding 172,547,210 159,882,153

-Diluted weighted average shares outstanding 159,882,153 124,533,272
+The following table shows the total number of stock equivalents that was excluded from the computation of diluted earnings per share for the respective period because the effect would have been anti-dilutive:

-The following table shows the total number of stock equivalents that was excluded from the computation of diluted earnings per share, because the Company posted a loss for the year ended December 31, 2011:
+Stock equivalent Year ended

-Stock Equivalents 2011
+- Dec 31, 2012 Dec 31, 2011

-Options outstanding 18,350,000
+Options 15,950,000 18,350,000

-Warrants outstanding 45,934,015
+Warrants 45,934,015 45,934,015

-Non-vested shares 500,000
+Non-vested shares - 500,000

-Total 64,784,015
+Total 61,884,015 64,784,015